-Keep your pet safe from harm by protecting them from fireworks on Bonfire Night.
+Keep your pet safe from harm by protecting them on Bonfire Night on Sunday 5 November.

 West Lancashire Borough Council has some handy advice for owners to stop animals straying from their homes to find a safe place away from the loud noises.

-Councillor Kevin Wright, portfolio holder for Community Safety, said: “Bonfire Night is a distressing time for animals, especially if fireworks are being set off over several evenings.
-Our tips aim to help to ensure that pets and their owners have a stress-free time.”
+Councillor Kevin Wright, portfolio holder for Community Safety, said: “Bonfire Night is a distressing time for animals, especially if fireworks are being set off over a number of evenings.
+The Council’s tips aim to help to ensure that pets and their owners have a stress-free time.”

 - Close all windows and curtains and put on some music, or the television, to mask the sounds of fireworks

 - If your pet shows any sign of fear, try to ignore their behaviour unless there is imminent danger - for example if they are likely to self-harm